awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-encoding.md

    1. For **Select audio selectors**, choose each audio selector that you created earlier in this procedure\.
 Choose them in order, starting with **Audio selector 1**\.

-1. Set up your output groups, outputs, and video output selectors as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your output groups, outputs, and video output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
 Choose supported containers as listed in [Feature Restrictions for Dolby Atmos Encoding](#feature-restrictions-for-dolby-atmos-encoding)\.

-1. Create audio output selectors as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Create audio output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

    Set them up as follows: